What is Social Studies about?

 - understand and use appropriate inquiry frameworks that are culturally sustaining and ethically sound

-- explore and analyse values and perspectives related to these ideas and issues
+- explore and analyse values and perspectives related to societal ideas and issues

 - consider the ways in which people make decisions and participate in social action